ejb6/stacktrends.ph/README.md

 2. Create a directory and copy the `scraper` folder into this directory.
 3. Create a Python file in this directory and write `from scraper import scrape` on the beginning of the file.
 4. Include the `scrape` function with correct inputs (check for samples in `sample_query.py`).
 5. Run the python file you created.
-This should output one or more CSV files.
+This should output one or more CSV files to an output folder.
 6. CSV files can be opened using a spreadsheet software.

 The CSV files can be easily converted to any other useful data format (like JSON).